Mental Health Tool Kit

 If a person is threatening to hurt himself, others or property or is actively engaged in hurting himself, others or property, call 911.
 Inform the operator that the individual is diagnosed with ASD.
 An ambulance and a police officer will usually be dispatched.
 If you feel you are able to transport the individual safely, take the individual to the nearest emergency room.

 It can be helpful to have a list of current medications to provide doctors.
 For mental health issues a person may be admitted for 24-72 hours; however, not all emergency visits result in a hospital stay.
 The doctors and nurses can help keep the patient safe while a treatment plan is put in place.

 What do I do if I do not like my therapist or psychiatrist?

 If you feel you are not connecting with your provider, that you are not making progress or that they are not communicating with other providers, express your concerns.
 If there does not seem to be a resolution after talking, finding another provider may be your best option.
 Starting over with a new provider can be difficult, but worthwhile if the connection with your current provider is lacking.
-Ask for a copy of your notes and treatment plan if you’re new provider is in a different office to help ease the transition.
+Ask for a copy of your notes and treatment plan if your new provider is in a different office to help ease the transition.